 Here is everything you need to know about looking after your dental implants, including what to do the first hour after your surgery, through to cleaning and care, activities and what you’re allowed to eat.

 It’s common for your mouth to bleed after surgery for up to 24-48 hours.
-This usually includes a small bit of blood and mainly a lot of saliva.
-Keep gauze pads nearby and bite down on them until bleeding subsides.
-Swelling is also common – if it becomes an issue, use an ice pack next to the cheek until it goes down.
+This usually includes a small amount of blood and mainly a lot of saliva.
+If excessive bleeding occurs, be sure to contact your dentist.
+They will be able to provide appropriate instructions for your particular circumstances.

 Eating And Drinking